richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 - [Exercise 3: Spatial Analysis](#exercise-3-spatial-analysis)

 ## Exercise 1: Prepare Environment
-_Skip if you won't do Pro-Code exercises_
+_Complete this exercise only if you intend to complete Pro-Code sub-exercises_

 ### Visual Studio Code
+_Skip if you are using an Azure DevTestLab VM_

 Install [Visual Studio Code](https://code.visualstudio.com/download)